obonaventure/cnp3/book/network/network.rst

 As the name implies, a NAT is a device that "translates" IP addresses.
 A NAT maintains a mapping table between the private IP addresses used in the internal network and the public IPv4 addresses.
 NAT allows a large number of hosts to share a pool of IP addresses because these hosts do not all access the global Internet at the same time.

-The simplest NAT is a NAT that uses a one-to-one mapping between a private IP address and a public IP address.
-To understand its operation, let us assume that an NAT such as the one shown above has booted.
+The simplest NAT is a middlebox that uses a one-to-one mapping between a private IP address and a public IP address.
+To understand its operation, let us assume that a NAT such as the one shown above has booted.
 When the NAT receives a first packet from source `S` in the internal network destined to the public Internet, it creates a mapping between internal address `S` and the first address of its pool of public addresses (`P1`).
 Then it translates the received packet so that it can be sent to the public Internet.
 This translation is performed as followed :

  - the source address of the packet (`S`) is replaced by the mapped public address (`P1`)
  - the checksum of the IP header is incrementally updated as its content has changed